AkingbadeOmosebi/interview/README.md

     - Keep the container registry clean with semantic versioning and change detection.

-    - Enable external access to the cluster for testing and security hardening.
+    - Enable external access and endpoint protections to the cluster for testing and security hardening.

  ### TL;DR. FINAL APPLICATION RUNNING LINK + ASCII DIAGRAM: